 Gang Crimes Lawyer Defending the Accused in Seattle

 Gang and youth violence is a perennial problem.
 When did gang violence start in America?
 In the state of Washington, youth gangs have been active since at least the 1920s, and motorcycle gang violence has been sporadic since the 1950s.
 Today, youth gangs are responsible for a lot of violence and crime on the streets of Washington.
 Gangs create a climate of fear on the streets and in schools, and lead to an increase in violent and criminal behavior.
-Gangs are not only in Washington—gang violence is truly a national problem.
+As drug crimes lawyers, we know that gangs are not only in Washington—gang violence is truly a national problem.
 For this reason, it is no surprise that law enforcement officers and the courts do everything in their power to arrest and charge individuals who are believed to be part of a gang and a threat to the public.